 We’ve partnered with Pack for a Purpose a charity that allows hotels around the world to support local projects by suggesting lists of donations that guests may wish to bring in their suitcase and make a priceless impact on the lives of the local children and families.

-Enjoy a trip to the Eve Branson Foundation workshops in the local villages to discover all the charitable work taking place – all spearheaded by Richard’s mum (a charge of MAD 150 will apply, all of which goes to the Eve Branson Foundation
+Enjoy a trip to the Eve Branson Foundation workshops in the local villages to discover all the charitable work taking place – all spearheaded by Richard’s mum.
+The visits are Monday - Friday at 11h00 and 14h00, lasting approximately 1hour and 15 minutes.
+A charge of MAD 150 will apply, all of which goes to the Eve Branson Foundation

 There are plenty of activities to keep you entertained, anything from mule trekking to cooking lessons to playing tennis.